 Road Sign or Ambulance!

-We have been contemplating on the ways we have seen employees respond to the consequences of a decision and the imminent resulting risk.
+We have been contemplating the ways we have seen employees respond to the consequences of a decision and the imminent resulting risk.
 We have noted these responses and know that there are at least two categories of response, Road Sign or Ambulance.

 Ambulance people will point out the malady of the decision, and they will counsel a direction away from that decision however, they will take only mild actions toward moving the organization away from the poor decision.
-They instead will make sure they have documented their counsel and will march toward the direction indicated even if that decision is folly.
-At the end of the day they will rush to the problems resulting from the decision.
+Instead will make sure they have documented their counsel and will march toward the direction indicated even if that decision is folly.
+At the end of the day, they will rush to the problems resulting from the decision.
 Ambulance people are able to allow the project or activity to “hit the wall” and will clean up the mess – keeping a documentation trail absolving them of any implication in the decision.

-A mix of both of these approaches or personality types is probably helpful in achieving the organizations objectives.
+A mix of both of these approaches or personality types is probably helpful in achieving the organization’s objectives.
 Rather than muzzle those road sign people who try to get us to see the limitations and sometimes even folly of the decision, we should embrace them to drive us to the best solutions.